mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 **Problem:**

 This assignment compares four search algorithms for robot path planning: Breadth-First Search (BFS), Depth-First Search (DFS), and two informed A* variants using Euclidean and Manhattan heuristics.
 The evaluation, conducted across three increasingly complex test cases, focuses on execution time, path length, and the number of nodes visited.
+To evaluate performance, three test cases were used with increasing graph sizes:

+- Case 1: 25 nodes
+- Case 2: 100 nodes
+- Case 3: 1000 nodes

 **Results:**